Madhu-Vamsi/Blockchain-based-resilient-storage/README.md

 Download Node JS.
 If it is already present, you may check it by command node -v.

 Step 5:
-Run the command Npm install on the root directory of the project.
+Run the following commands on the root directory of the project.

 Npm install -g gulp

-Step 6:
 Bower install.

-Step 7:
 Bower install web3.

-Step 8:
 Gulp serve.

-Step 9:
+Step 6:
-If your default browser is not chrome, then open chrome and type “localhost:9000” in the url bar.
+Open your browser and type “localhost:9000” in the url bar.
+You will be able to see the application.

+Step 7:
+Play with the functionality.
+(You may buy a new house or sell a house.)